mattj23/latex-compileservice/README.md

 To run the example client you will need Python 3 and a running instance of the service to point it at.

 ## Getting Started: Development

 ### The Development Environment

+Because there are several parts of a working deployment, and because this repository contains a handful of integration tests, it will be easiest to perform development in an environment which can natively use Docker or docker-compose for debugging and testing.
+I used PyCharm, which worked acceptably well with docker integration on both Windows and Linux.

+There are currently no automated tests as part of the build pipeline to Docker Hub.
+I would like to implement this someday when I find the time.

 ### Project Structure

+The folder structure of this repositiory has several top level directories.

+* `deployment/` contains sample configuration files for deploying the service on/from different platforms
+* `latex/` is the core source for the application, including the flask configuration and routes, the code for rendering and compiling, and shared data models
+* `tests/` contains both the `pytest` unit and integration test code, as well as a subfolder containing .tex and image files for testing and for the example client

+The top level folder also contains some files for docker and docker-compose including the primary Dockerfile for building the application container, and the python files which serve as entrypoints for the celery processes.

 #### The Three Processes

+In a deployment there are three different python processes which need to run.
+1. The flask app itself, which is created by the wsgi server (or gunicorn) via the `create_app()` function in `latex/__init__.py`
+2. The celery worker, which is launched with celery on the `worker.py` script.
+    * The internal plumbing is handled by celery itself, but this process is the one which executes the LaTeX compilers and `pdftoppm` for image conversion
+    * It requires a shared directory with the flask app so that files uploaded to flask are accessible to the worker and its compilers
+3. The celery scheduler, which is launched with celery on the `scheduler.py` script.
+    * The scheduler is only responsible for scheduling the worker task to clean up expired sessions

+In a containerized environment like docker, the `run.sh` script in the root folder is used to deploy the correct process in a container based off of the environmental variable `COMPONENT`.

+### Where to Look For Stuff

+This is a quick overview of where to look to find different parts of the project.
+If you have some feature or modification in mind, this section may help you figure out where in the codebase to start looking.

+#### Flask
+* All flask routes are located in `latex/api_routes.py`.
+If you're trying to extend or modify the API, this is where to start.
+* Configuration is in `latex/config.py`, which both declares global configuration variables and sets their defaults.

+#### Celery
+* The celery processes are launched through `worker.py` and `scheduler.py` in the root folder, but these are just to set up and start the processes
+* Celery tasks are located in `latex/tasks.py`, which are effectively declarations of what functions are accessible to the workers.
+They wrap code from other parts of the project, but if you need to add a potential background task at the very least you'll need to declare it here.

+#### Session
+The underlying resource for the application is a `Session`, which is in turn managed by `SessionManager`.
+Everything related to these two python classes is located in `latex/session.py`.

+`Session` stores data about a particular compilation job.
+It exists to store, display, and enforce the correctness of information relating to the job.
+One session is created for each job.

+`SessionManager` is responsible for creating, persisting, deleting, and retrieving session information to and from the Redis server.

+If you want to modify what the sessions store and contain, start with the `Session` class and also check the `SessionManager`.

+For changes to how the sessions are persisted, retrieved, etc, start with the `SessionManager`.

+There is one additional construct of note, the `FileService` class which resides in `latex/services/file_service.py` and provides recursive abstraction over file system directories.
+Its main purpose is to prevent path escape via symlinks or `../`, and to provide a very minimal abstraction over filesystem operations.
+If you need to extend or alter how the sessions and other elements interact with the filesystem, you will likely need to to do it here.

+#### Rendering/Compilation/Image Conversion
+All code related to the direct rendering of `jinja2` templates, the running of the different LaTeX compilers, and the running of the `pdftoppm` pdf to image converter are contained in `latex/rendering.py`.
+These are not directly invoked by the flask app, but rather from the celery worker.

+For changes to compilation, the gathering of logs, working with files, this is a good starting place.

+#### Unit and Integration Tests

+All tests are located in `tests/`, and are separated by what they test.

+* `test_file_service.py` is a set of tests related to the `FileService` class and its encapsulation of the filesystem, be aware that it relies on creating temporary files and folders through the `tempfile` module and so any environment running the tests will need that capability
+* `test_latex_api.py` checks the correctness of the HTTP API, and also relies on the `tempfile` module to verify that the flask app is storing files correctly
+* `test_rendering.py` verifies that compilation actions work, and so both relies on `tempfile` and being in an environment in which has the LaTeX compilers and `pdftoppm` installed, since these are invoked through python's `subprocess` module
+* `test_sessions.py` mostly tests the `SessionManager` class and its ability to persist the sessions to a Redis server, and so needs to have an accessible Redis instance running at `REDIS_URL` in the configuation during the test.
+It would be preferable to have this be a disposable instance created exclusively for the tests, because in the case that the test teardown doesn't happen properly there will be data left in the server.